 Opioid detoxification refers to the process by which the effects of opioid drugs are eliminated from dependent opioid users in a safe and effective manner, such that withdrawal symptoms are minimised.
 With opioids, this process may be carried out by using the same drug or another opioid in decreasing doses, and can be assisted by the prescription of adjunct medications to reduce withdrawal symptoms.

 Opioid misuse is often characterised as a chronic condition with periods of remission and relapse.
 Although abstinence may be one of the long-term goals of treatment, it is not always achieved.
 However, detoxification is a key stage in achieving abstinence for people who are opioid dependent.

 Pharmacological approaches are the primary treatment option for opioid detoxification, with psychosocial interventions providing an important adjunct.

 In order to ensure that all people to whom this guidance applies obtain full benefit from the recommendations, it is important that effective keyworking systems are in place.
 Keyworking is an important element of care and helps to deliver high-quality outcomes for people who misuse drugs.
 Keyworkers have a central role in coordinating a care plan and building a therapeutic alliance with the service user.
 The benefits of a number of the recommendations in this guideline will only be fully realised in the context of properly coordinated care.

-This guideline should be read in conjunction with the Department of Health's Drug misuse and dependence – guidelines on clinical management: update 2007, also known as the 'Orange Book', which provides advice to healthcare professionals on the delivery and implementation of a broad range of interventions for drug misuse, including those interventions covered in the present guideline.
+This guideline should be read in conjunction with the Department of Health's Drug misuse and dependence: UK guidelines on clinical management, also known as the 'Orange Book', which provides advice to healthcare professionals on the delivery and implementation of a broad range of interventions for drug misuse, including those interventions covered in the present guideline.
 For more information see Public Health England's Alcohol and drug misuse prevention and treatment guidance.